DanNixon/Dilbert/GUIDE.md

 ## Power

-The *PWR IN* header accepts up to 6v only, this is good for either a USB power bank or a single cell litium battery.
+**The *PWR IN* header accepts up to 6v only**, this is good for either a USB power bank or a single cell lithium battery.

+**There is no reverse polarity protection!** I don't know exactly what would happen if you connected the supply in reverse polarity, I haven't tried.

-If using a bare battery keep in mind that there is no voltage detection or protection on the board (other than the internal supply voltage measurement on the ESPs ADC) and that the regulator will operate as far down as 3.3V.
+If using a bare battery keep in mind that **there is no voltage detection or protection on the board** (other than the internal supply voltage measurement on the ESPs ADC) and that the regulator will operate as far down as 3.3V.

 Therefore it is your responsibility to make sure the cell voltage of a battery